-Kendal and Philipp, the creators of the LingoHut, are passionate about teaching languages; they hope to pave “a new way to experience a language through the culture that formed it”.
-Their resources supposedly help A1 and A2 language learners develop their confidence in listening and pronunciation.
+Kendal and Philipp, the creators of the LingoHut, are passionate about teaching languages.
+Their website supposedly helps A1 and A2 language learners develop their confidence in listening and pronunciation.
 All audio clips were recorded by native speakers so that beginners can get accustomed to natural pronunciation, and each lesson has a series of matching games for listening comprehension and reading.

 If you want a free resource to listen to native speakers’ pronunciation of hundreds of common phrases, LingoHut is definitely a free option.
 However, there are other resources that can help you learn languages more effectively.

 The current rating is our best estimate.
 We haven’t had the opportunity yet to more thoroughly evaluate this resource, as we do for our full reviews.